cuustard/uni/SCC.141.md

 - Unprecedented Global Coordination
 - AI Expert Panel Established
 - Consensus on Regulation
-- Goverment Testing Plans
+- Government Testing Plans

 Critics:

-- Critisised as being bias towards big tech.
+- Criticised as being biased towards big tech.
 - no clear agreement on global standards or mechanisms to enforce regulations
 - should regulation be top-down (gov-led) or democratic (inclusive and participatory)?
-- is it appropriate for the tech industry to shapre the very rules that govern their technologies
+- is it appropriate for the tech industry to shape the very rules that govern their technologies